danbev/learning-knative/README.md

 and to have functionality you have custom controllers.

 #### Controllers
-Each controller is responible for a particular resource.
+Each controller is responsible for a particular resource.

 Controller components:
 ```
 1) Informer/SharedInformer
+A resource can be watched which verb in the exposed REST API.
+When this is used
+there will be a long running connection, a http/2 stream, of event changes to
+the resource (create, update, delete, etc).

-Watches the current state of the resource instances and sends events to the
+Watches the current state of resource instances and sends events to the
 Workqueue.
 The informer gets the information about an object it sends a request
 to the API server.
-Instread of each informater caching the objects it is interested
+Instead of each informer caching the objects it is interested
 in multiple controllers might be interested in the same resource object.
 Instead
 of them each caching the data/state they can share the cache among themselves,
 this is what a SharedInformer does.

+The informers also contain error handling for the long running connection breaks
+, it will take care of reconnecting.

 Resource Event Handler handles the notifications when changes occur.
 type ResourceEventHandlerFuncs struct {